 The person who is making the drawing isn’t allowed to include any symbols (like letters or numbers) in the drawing, and isn’t allowed to say anything while making the drawing.

-The following templates have batches of cards for easy, intermediate, and challenging drawings.
-Remember to right-click on them to copy them, and then paste them into a word processor or publisher.
-If you print them onto card stock paper, you can cut along the lines and have a set of cards to use.
+The following images have batches of cards for easy, intermediate, and challenging drawings.
+See the end of this article for a link that will let you print a pdf version.
+If you print the images onto card stock paper, you can cut along the lines and have a set of cards to use.

 Harry Potter Drawing Game Printables